 is privately owned and operated by Kapiti Business Projects and PartyPerfect Catering.
 Kapiti Rotary and the Air Force Cadets are key partners' helping with logistics on the day including, gate entry, visitor parking and the ATM facility.
 There are numerous other local businesses and students who choose to support this significant Kapiti-based event by way of reduced cost of service or donation.

 We believe the Kapiti Coast is an ideal location to host that attracts vendors from all around New Zealand.
-This is evident in our growth over the last four years with 80 sites in 2012, 103 in 2013, 124 in 2014, 134 in 2015, 158 in 2016 and 193 in 2017.
+This is evident in our growth over the last four years with 80 sites in 2012, 103 in 2013, 124 in 2014, 134 in 2015, 158 in 2016, 193 in 2017 and 211 in 2018.
 In 2014, the venue was moved to the Mazengarb Reserve which has proved to be an ideal location for vendors and visitors.
 It can handle growth for the future and meets event logistical needs.

 The Fair continues to have aspirations to do what Martinborough has done for the art & craft industry in New Zealand, being, an iconic and enduring annual destination event that draws vendors, and visitors to a memorable event that provides a significant economic contribution to the region.